Tinram/Bookmarks-Checker/README.md

 ### Python Scripts

-Setting `DEBUG = True` will show all URLs as access is attempted, and the successful response, or the failure error message.
+Setting `DEBUG = True` will show all URLs as access is attempted, and either the successful response or the failure error message.

 ## Credits